Privacy and security

 Despite this, in some circumstances you are entitled to deal with us anonymously, or by using a pseudonym (fake name), for example when making general enquiries about the services we offer

 In some circumstances, you may receive a better service or response if we know who you are.
 For example, we can keep you up-to-date and better understand a complaint you might have if we know who you are and the circumstances of your complaint.

 You must tell us when you are using a pseudonym when applying for our services.
 If we need to identify you, we will tell you whether or not your real name is required to access those services.

 We take privacy concerns seriously, and we’ll work to address any problems we become aware of.
 If you have any further questions or concerns about the way we manage your personal information, including if you think we have breached the Australian Privacy Principles, please call our Privacy Officer on +61 2 8222 8000 or email us at email@example.com.
 Virgin Money Australia, a division of Bank of Queensland Limited ABN 32 009 656 740 Australian Credit Licence/AFSL 244616,

 We absolutely, positively cannot bear the thought of any of our customers not being completely happy with what we do.
 So if you do have any complaints, you can be sure they’ll be dealt with as fast as possible.

 We are committed to resolving your complaint internally and as quickly as possible.
 We aim to respond to all complaints within 5 business days, however timeframes may be longer depending on the nature of the complaint.

-If your complaint is not resolved to your satisfaction through the internal procedures outlined above, you may elect to refer your complaint to an external dispute resolution the Australian Financial Complaints Authority (AFCA) this is a free service.
+If your complaint is not resolved to your satisfaction through the internal procedures outlined above, you may elect to refer your complaint to external dispute resolution to the Australian Financial Complaints Authority (AFCA) this is a free service.